lyotvincent/CRISPR-M/README.md

 Take folder-2encoding_test as an example, ```encoding_test.py``` in the folder-mine is the main program of the test, one could run ```python encoding_test.py``` for run it.
 The ```test_model.py``` contains the model architecture used for the test.
 The model in function 'm81212_n13' of ```test_model.py``` is final model of CRISPR-M. ```fig2.py``` in folder-fig2 is the visualization program that visualizes the results of several experiments.

-Here is an example of running the main program.
+Here is an output example of running the main program.
 The program will print the training process and the evaluation results of the model.

 > [INFO] ===== Start Loading dataset CIRCLE =====
 [INFO] use 0-th-grna-fold grna  (GTTGCCCCACAGGGCAGTAANGG) for train